shakirali/aiAgent/data-science/README.md

 - Deleting the [Cloud SQL instance](https://console.cloud.google.com/sql/instances).

+## Improvements Over Original Sample

+This modified version addresses several issues identified in the original Google ADK sample:

+### Configuration Management
+- **Centralized environment variable handling** with proper validation
+- **Clear error messages** for missing required variables
+- **Type-safe configuration** with better defaults

+### Error Handling
+- **Custom exception classes** for different error types
+- **Proper exception propagation** instead of returning error strings
+- **Better debugging information** with structured logging

+### Code Quality
+- **Improved type hints** throughout the codebase
+- **Better code organization** and separation of concerns
+- **Enhanced documentation** and inline comments

+### Testing & Reliability
+- **Better error handling** in critical functions
+- **Improved validation** of inputs and configurations
+- **More robust deployment** process

 ## Disclaimer

-This agent sample is provided for illustrative purposes only and is not intended for production use.
-It serves as a basic example of an agent and a foundational starting point for individuals or teams to develop their own agents.
+This agent sample is based on the [Google ADK Samples](https://github.com/google/adk-samples/tree/main/python/agents/data-science) and is provided for illustrative purposes only.
+While this modified version includes improvements over the original sample, it is not intended for production use without further testing and security hardening.

-This sample has not been rigorously tested, may contain bugs or limitations, and does not include features or optimizations typically required for a production environment (e.g., robust error handling, security measures, scalability, performance considerations, comprehensive logging, or advanced configuration options).
+The original Google ADK sample has not been rigorously tested, may contain bugs or limitations, and does not include features or optimizations typically required for a production environment (e.g., robust error handling, security measures, scalability, performance considerations, comprehensive logging, or advanced configuration options).

 Users are solely responsible for any further development, testing, security hardening, and deployment of agents based on this sample.
 We recommend thorough review, testing, and the implementation of appropriate safeguards before using any derived agent in a live or critical system.